caduque0906/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-Here will be my HTML and CSS projects I have and/or are currently working on.
+Here will be all of my course work for the HTML and CSS course.
+I have and/or are currently working on.